By Randall Parrish in 1907

-So valuable was this preliminary work in exploration that the able historian of the movement seems fully justified in his statement, that these often unknown men were the true pathfinders and not those official explorers who came later, yet have been accorded the proud title.
+So valuable was this preliminary work in exploration that the able historian of the movement seems fully justified in his statement that these often unknown men were the true pathfinders and not those official explorers who came later yet have been accorded the proud title.
 Nothing in western geography was ever discovered by Government expeditions after 1840.
-It was every mile of it known previously to trader and trapper.
+It was every mile of it known previously to traders and trappers.

 Brigham Young was led to the valley of Great Salt Lake by information furnished by these men; in the war with Mexico, the military forces were guided by those who knew every trail and mountain pass; they were veterans of the fur trade who pointed John Charles Fremont to the Pacific; and when the rush of emigration finally set in toward Oregon and California, the very earliest of those travelers found already made for them a highway across the continent.”

 Some Noteworthy Trappers

-At how early a date adventurous free trappers had invaded the Great Plains it is impossible to state.
+At how early a date adventurous free trappers invaded the Great Plains is impossible to state.
 French-Canadians undoubtedly drifted down from the north, through the country of the Sioux, well back in the 18th century, possibly even penetrating as far as the Arkansas River, where they came in contact with the Spanish outposts.
-As early as 1800, American hunters had advanced up the Missouri River as far as the villages of the Mandan Indians, and had trapped upon the waters of the Platte River.
+As early as 1800, American hunters had advanced up the Missouri River as far as the villages of the Mandan Indians and had trapped upon the waters of the Platte River.
 In 1804 we know that two Illinois men, Forest Hancock and Joseph Dickson, were trapping beaver on the Yellowstone River, and there must have been scattered here and there, others whose names have not been preserved.

-In 1807, John Colter, a member of Lewis and Clark’s party, discharged on the Missouri River, immediately turned back into the wilderness, where he remained for years, making important discoveries, including that region now known as Yellowstone Park.
+In 1807, John Colter, a member of Lewis and Clark’s party, was discharged on the Missouri River and immediately turned back into the wilderness, where he remained for years, making important discoveries, including that region now known as Yellowstone Park.